 Addison E. Verrill said of George that he "was bright and talented when young, and studied to enter college, but became dissipated and very blasphemous later in life."
 His wife Sarah, wrote Verrill, was "worthy of a better husband."13 There is some evidence that George's decline was more than financial.
 In 1876 he was president of the Locke's Mills Reform Club—a chapter of the Iron Clads temperance group.
 That year one hundred members signed their names to the club's "iron clad pledge."
 Five years later, while running the hotel in Locke's Mills, George pleaded guilty to unlawfully selling intoxicating liquors, and was fined $100.14 The indictment was handed down while he was midway through his final term as a Greenwood selectman.
 A few months after the end of his term, 552 acres still owned by George were auctioned off by the town for his failure to pay $13.02 in taxes.15 It was around this time that George removed to Portland, where he died on Leap Day, 1896.
 The Portland city clerk recorded his occupation as "Retired," but the Greenwood town clerk—who for some reason returned his own copy of the death record to the state a year later—gave his occupation as "Lofer."
 The cause of death—"Deseased Liver & Blood Poisning"—suggests that George's "iron clad pledge" had shattered long before.

-George W. Patch was laid to rest in Patch Mountain Cemetery, his grave left unmarked.
-It was only after he was safely in the ground that the story of his father's buried treasure spread beyond Greenwood.
+Both death records state that George W. Patch was laid to rest in Greenwood, but his name was engraved on a stone in South Portland, possibly after the death of his widow in 1900.
+Only after he was safely in the ground did the story of his father's buried treasure spread beyond Greenwood.

 The story has been told many times, but Harry M. Swift told it best.
 Isaac Patch had squirreled away a goodly sum of gold by the time he reached his deathbed.
 He was about to tell his grieving wife where the gold was buried, but only got as far as "... the northeast corner..." before losing his breath.
 His wife implored him to keep speaking.
 "The northeast corner of what?" she asked.
 But Patch simply muttered, "You're too damn curious," and carried his secret to the grave.16